ufal/npfl129/exam/questions.md

   the average mean squared error of the ensemble and the average error of the individual models, assuming the model errors have zero means and are uncorrelated.
 [20]

+- Explain knowledge distillation: what it is used for, describe how it is done.
+  [10]